 Seoul, Korea -- June 1st, 2017 -- Chips&Media, Inc., announced the introduction of new Image Signal Processing (ISP) IPs targeting Surveillance and Automotive products.
-New IP families are developed to specifically support 2MP, 5MP and 8MP sensors and specialized to meet demands of surveillance and automotive products, such as low light environment optimization.
+New IP families are developed to specifically support 2MP, 5MP, and 8MP sensors and specialized to meet the demands of surveillance and automotive products, such as low light environment optimization.

-Complete and fully configurable ISP and computational photography IPs, along with Chips&Media’s advanced video codec IPs, provide seamless one-stop solution for video processing.
-Customers will recognize the small IP size, improved support, and convenience in IP selection and compatibility analysis, as ISP, image processing and video codec are provided as bundled IPs.
+Complete and fully configurable ISP and computational photography IPs, along with Chips&Media’s advanced video codec IPs, provide a seamless one-stop solution for video processing.
+Customers will recognize the small IP size, improved support, and convenience in IP selection and compatibility analysis, as ISP, image processing, and video codec are provided as bundled IPs.

 Basic ISP functionalities demonstration video is viewable in the video below and for more information on IPs described, please contact email@example.com